DHSYan/DHSYan/README.md

 ### Hello!
 I am Sean!

-I am a imcoming Waterloo Mathematics Science looking to major in Data Science or Computer Science
+I am a imcoming University of Waterloo Mathematics Student looking to major in Data Science or Computer Science

 📖Goals:
 - Expand my knowledge in coding